 |Other Requirements||Physician licensure, psychiatric residency and board certification|

 Source: *U.S. Bureau of Labor Statistics

 Pass the MCAT Exam

-Doctor of Medicine
+Earn a Doctor of Medicine (M.D.)
+Degree

 During the 4 years of medical school, psychiatry students learn about basic subjects needed for a career as a doctor.
 Students are also provided with clinical training in various fields, providing future psychiatrists with a solid foundation in all areas of medicine.
-Coursework in a doctor of medicine (M.D.) degree program includes:
+Coursework in a Doctor of Medicine (M.D.) degree program includes:

 - Histology (the study of body tissues)

-Post-residency fellowship training is optional, but highly useful for psychiatrists to delve into a subspecialty, such as geriatric, addiction or adolescent psychiatry.
+Post-residency fellowship training is optional but highly useful for psychiatrists to delve into a subspecialty, such as geriatric, addiction, or adolescent psychiatry.
 For example, in an addiction fellowship, fellows are trained to understand areas such as psychodynamic treatment modalities and 12-step therapies.
 In addition, some medical board examinations require fellowship training for registration.

 Career and Salary Information